Contact Cary

 Currently, Cary is serving as co-lead counsel in a groundbreaking lawsuit against the U.S. Environmental Protection Agency on behalf of Flint residents.
 The lawsuit alleges that the EPA’s negligence during the Flint Water Crisis caused significant physical and emotional harm to thousands of people.
 In a major legal victory in January 2025, a federal judge ruled that the EPA is not entitled to immunity under the Federal Tort Claims Act, allowing the case to move forward.

 Cary continues to fight for justice in other high-profile matters.
 She recently filed suit on behalf of a former DTE Energy employee who was sexually harassed by a customer and received no support from her employer.
-Cary also represents three prisoners in Women's Huron Valley Correctional Facility who have filed a lawsuit against the Michigan Department of Corrections (MDOC) for allegedly neglecting ventilation systems within the facility that produced mold and negatively affected the inmates' health.
-Recently Federal Judge Elizabeth Stafford of the Eastern District of Michigan rejected MDOC’s motion to dismiss the case, citing that MDOC’s grievance process unfairly blocks prisoners from filing timely and valid complaints.
-Cary is also at the forefront of litigation against the Wayne County Juvenile Detention Center, exposing a pattern of sexual abuse and inhumane treatment of youth residents.
+Cary also represents prisoners in Women's Huron Valley Correctional Facility who have filed a class action lawsuit against the Michigan Department of Corrections (MDOC) for neglecting ventilation systems within the facility that produced mold and negatively affected the inmates' health.
+Recently, Federal Judge Stephen Murphy of the Eastern District of Michigan rejected MDOC’s motion to dismiss the case, citing that MDOC’s grievance process unfairly blocks prisoners from filing timely and valid complaints.
+In a separate class action against MDOC, Cary leads the lawsuit against Women's Huron Valley Correctional Facility for knowingly permitting the spread of a scabies outbreak among prisoners for years.
+In May 2025, U.S. District Judge Stephen J. Murphy denied MDOC's request for qualified immunity, forcing them to face the claims in court.

 Cary’s approach to the law is shaped by her background as a collegiate and professional basketball player, giving her the tenacity, strategy, and competitive spirit to challenge even the most formidable opponents.